How To Help a Newly Adopted Cat Feel At Home June 05 2020, 3 Comments

 3. Encourage bonding through treats and toys

 Once you've given your cat a day or so to explore and adapt to their new environment, it's time to bring in the treats and toys!
 It goes without saying that a majority of cats are food motivated, but some might be more willing to explore when there's yummy food in the mix.
-A puree treat is a great way to promote bonding; these flavored cat puree treats come in a tube so you can safely hold the treat in your hand while your cat chows down.
-It encourages your cat to associate you with positive things (like yummy treats!) and emotions and encourages bonding.
+Try hiding treats in different areas of their "room" so they're encouraged to explore and are rewarded for it.
+Offering your new kitty treats by hand also will help your new cat to associate you with positive things (like yummy treats!) and emotions and fosters bonding.

 If your new kitty seems to like things that "fly" or flutter, try a feather wand or teaser toy to entice them to play.
 A cat that seems to like to kick and bite would benefit from a kicker toy so they can grab ahold and bunny kick away!